How to invoice your clients in 5 steps

 3. Choose a method for creating your invoices

 Whichever method you choose, consider customising your invoices.
-Adding a personal touch, such as your business logo, brand colours, slogan or an inspiring quote that relates to your business will help to reflect your business’ brand and identity.
+Adding a personal touch, such as your business logo, brand colours, slogan or an inspiring quote that relates to your business will help to reflect your business’s brand and identity.
 Given that they are part of your overall company communication, it’s not a bad idea to align your invoices with the other documents you send to your clients.

 4. Know what details you need to include